 It is important to note that retinoids can make the skin sensitive to the sun.
 Anyone using retinoids for acne or scar treatment should wear sunscreen when going outdoors.

 Alpha hydroxy acids

-Lactic acid may also help lighten dark scar tissue, although it
+Lactic acid may also help lighten dark scar tissue, although it can

 Many products for acne contain lactic acid.
 It is also present in diluted apple cider vinegar, which makes for a more natural, cost-effective treatment.

-Several medical treatments are available to help reduce acne scars.
-A dermatologist may recommend different procedures depending on a person’s skin type and the extent of the scarring.
+A dermatologist can recommend a suitable procedure or combination of therapies depending on a person’s skin type and the extent of the scarring.

 A dermatologist can recommend a type of peel that is suitable for a person’s skin type, acne severity, and scarring.

 Other chemical peels may be less effective.
 For instance,

 A person may need to try different types of peel to determine which one works for them.